FrancisWolff/LeoCommon-Dashboard/server/README.md

 1. In the directory where the root of the server is located, clone the dashboard repository

     $ `git clone https://github.com/FrancisWolff/LeoCommon-Dashboard.git`
-2. Move the dashboard server folder into the LeoCommon server folder and merge all folders/ replace all files
+2. Copy the dashboard server folder into the LeoCommon server folder and merge all folders/ replace all files

-    $ `mv <./LeoCommon-Dashboard/server> <./server>`
+    $ `cp -R ./LeoCommon-Dashboard/server/* ./server`
+3. Remove the LeoCommon-Dashboard directory

+    $ `rm -r -f ./LeoCommon-Dashboard`
-3. Install dashboad dependencies: in root folder of the server, activate the virtual environment
+4. Install dashboad dependencies: in root folder of the server, activate the virtual environment

     $ `source env/bin/activate`
-4. Install requirements
+5. Install requirements

     $ `pip install -r requirements.txt`
-5. Deactivate virtual environment
+6. Deactivate virtual environment

     $ `deactivate`
-6. Locate the `.env` file in the `/env` directory, add the following lines and fill the empty quotation marks with own values
+7. Locate the `.env` file in the `/env` directory, add the following lines and fill the empty quotation marks with own values

     `DASH_DB_USER=""` the name of the postgres user ("postgres" or own user account)